CompleteFTP: History

 CompleteFTP began as edtFTPD, which was released in 2004.
 It was a repackaged version of ProFTPD (Cygwin version) with a graphical front-end running on the .NET Framework.

 In November 2007, the name was changed to CompleteFTP (version 0.5) and the back-end was replaced by a proprietary FTP/FTPS engine.
 The original edtFTPD administrator GUI was retained in this version.
 This version was also free.

 CompleteFTP version 1.0 was released in October 2008 under a commercial license.
 It introduced a new GUI as well as an improved back-end.
 CompleteFTP version 2.0 was released in February 2009, with SFTP support.
 Subsequent releases have added support for SCP, HTTP and HTTPS.

-CompleteFTP is now at version 13 - released in January 2021.
+CompleteFTP is now at version 23.1.0 - released in December 2023.

 There are four editions of CompleteFTP:

-CompleteFTP Enterprise.
+CompleteFTP Enterprise MFT.
 Features include Professional Edition features plus multiple sites, clustering, multi-protocol gateway, customization, automatic uploads to CompleteFTP servers, and a file sharing client.

 CompleteFTP Professional.
 Features include Standard Edition features plus Active Directory users, SCP and HTTP/HTTPS, email and process events, and a file sharing client.

 CompleteFTP Standard.
 Features include Free Edition features plus SFTP, Windows users, auto-banning, remote administration.

 CompleteFTP Free.
 Features include FTP and FTPS, virtual file-system, unlimited users.